Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 Uncover Bergerac magic around every corner in St. Helier

 Step right into the heart of the Bergerac action by starting your long weekend in St. Helier.
-Visit the Royal Square then wander over to the Central Market to sample some of Jersey’s freshest produce.
-Afterwards, explore the Jersey Museum where you can delve deeper into the island’s fascinating history, from ancient times to World War 2.
+Visit The Royal Square, wander over to the Central Market to sample some of Jersey’s freshest produce, step back in time at Jersey Museum, then round off the day at The Lido at Havre des Pas, the Edwardian saltwater pool that quietly steals a scene or two in Series two.

-Today is a perfect mix of history, culture, and a dash of TV magic—what more could you ask for?
+Today is a perfect mix of history, culture, action – and a generous dash of TV magic.
+What more could you ask for?

 Stops